input-output-hk/marlowe-doc/docs/tutorials/marlowe-model.md

 running a contract in Marlowe Run, in which each participant sees the contract from their own point of view.
-In particular, participants are only able to interact with a running contract that is waiting for input from them; if that\'s not the case, then they will see that the contract execution is waiting from someone else\'s participation.
+In particular, participants are only able to interact with a running contract that is waiting for input from them; if that's not the case, then they will see that the contract execution is waiting from someone else's participation.

 ### Values and tokens